-Is Jenelle Evans Single and Is Her Ex Courtland Rogers to Blame?
+Is Jenelle Evans Single And Is Her Ex Courtland Rogers To Blame?

 Rumors swirled over the weekend that Jenelle Evans and current beau David Eason have broken up despite their recent engagement.
 Given Jenelle’s history of serial dating and short-lived relationships and marriages, it wouldn’t be completely out of the realm of possibility to speculate that the new parents had, indeed, gone their separate ways.

 The rumors started as many modern speculations do; via Facebook.
 Jenelle Evans, whose profile picture once featured David, was abruptly changed to a dreamy photo of her with her newborn baby girl, Ensley.
-While that alone shouldn’t cause alarm, after all she is a proud mama to a gorgeous newborn baby girl, she also changed the cover photo of her profile.
+While that alone shouldn’t cause alarm, after all, she is a proud mama to a gorgeous newborn baby girl, she also changed the cover photo of her profile.
 Previously the cover photo featured a picture of Marissa, David’s daughter from a previous relationship, but she was excluded from the new photo, which now only featured Jenelle’s own children.

 David added fuel to the rumors by deleting his Facebook profile altogether, a move often done after a painful break-up.

-During this time, however, Jenelle’s Facebook relationship status never wavered from engaged, causing some to believe that the break-up was either temporary or it was a result of a typical Jenelle-style explosive argument with her paramour.
+During this time, however, Jenelle’s Facebook relationship status never wavered from engaged, causing some to believe that the break-up was temporary, or that it was a result of a typical Jenelle-style explosive argument with her paramour.

 Although Jenelle Evans hasn’t issued a comment on the state of her relationship, it is assumed she and David Eason are back together as her profile picture is now that of the two of them with an animal Snapchat filter over their faces.
 Marissa, however, has not been added back to the family cover photo and David’s profile has still not resurfaced.